-TAMPA BAY – The Tampa Bay Lightning have signed forward Geoff Walker to a one-year, two-way contract, vice president and general manager Steve Yzerman announced today.
+TAMPA BAY – The Tampa Bay Lightning have re-signed forward J.T.
+Brown to a one-year, two-way contract today, vice president and general manager Steve Yzerman announced.

-Taormina went undrafted and was signed as a free agent by the Lightning on July 6, 2012.
+Brown was originally signed by the Lightning as a free agent on March 28, 2012.